 How To Download

 None of the software on this site is currently available from the original publisher, the original publisher’s authorized agent, or from a commercial entity that purchased the original publisher or the rights to the software.
-None of the software archived by the museum has been commercially available in the last twelve years.
+None of the software archived by the museum has been commercially available in the last fifteen years.
 No software titles have been posted without the permission of the vendor, with the exception of items where the vendor is non-contactable.
 If you find a software title on this site that shouldn't be here, please contact us.
 Any copyright material posted in error will be removed immediately.

 Re-Creating Archived Software

-All of our old software was archived from either 5.25 inch or 3.5 inch floppy discs of various densities.
+Most of our old software was archived from either 5.25 inch or 3.5 inch floppy discs of various densities.
 They need to be re-created on discs of the same size and density using the Teledisk utility (Download Teledisk version 2.11, Teledisk version 2.16).
 The required process is:

 - Install Teledisk on the hard disc of the computer that you will use to re-create the software (version 2.11 to re-create 5.25 inch discs, version 2.16 to re-create 3.5 inch discs).
 You will need an old DOS PC with a 5.25 inch floppy drive to re-create 5.25 inch discs.
 Teledisk works best on 486 and 386 computers.
 If your web-connected PC has a 3.5 inch floppy disc, you probably won't be able to re-create 3.5-inch originals directly on it because Teledisk does not work under Windows.